KannonZenetism/zenetism-field-physics/structural-neuroscience/SN06-replenishment-reconnection-and-restoration.md

 S_{\text{replenish}}(\tau) = S_{\text{source}}(\tau) + S_{\text{bridge}}(\tau) + S_{\text{rest}}(\tau) + S_{\text{collective}}(\tau)
 \]

 **Source Reconnection** (\( S_{\text{source}} \)): Coherence replenishment through restored orientation toward the inward layers — L₄ (DP / DL), L₅ (EOB), and ultimately L₀ (AP / AD).
+In this document, *Source* denotes **Aion** — the still root at L₀ (Aion / Khaon Bifurcal Coherence) from which coherence emanates.
 This is the primary replenishment pathway.
 The centropically oriented being draws coherence from their own depth by re-establishing the resonance channels that depletion disrupted.
 Source reconnection is not mystical in character — it is structural.
 The being reconnects with the layers from which their operative capacity emanates.

 **Bridge Replenishment** (\( S_{\text{bridge}} \)): Coherence received through relational resonance — C₈ ╫ (Resonance Bridge) connections with other beings, structures, or fields that supply coherence through lawful exchange.
 This is the relational pathway.
 A trusted companion, a resonant environment, a collaborative engagement that produces mutual \( I_c \) amplification — all function as bridge replenishment.